 There is nothing better on a lazy Saturday afternoon than grilling up a juicy hamburger with a side of French fries.
 While you may already know that French fries originated in Belgium during the first world war, do you know where Hamburgers came from?

-There is no way to say with 100% certainty where they originated, some historians credit a cook in a small Texas town while others credit the founder of White Castle.
-One thing everyone can agree on is that Hamburgers are a staple in the American diet and found on just about every menu regardless of what type of restaurant you may be dining in.
+There is no way to say with 100% certainty where the hamburger origin is, some historians credit a cook in a small Texas town while others credit the founder of White Castle.
+One thing everyone can agree on is that Hamburgers are a staple in the American diet and are found on just about every menu regardless of what type of restaurant you may be dining in.